Elliesaur/Detox/README.md

 All commands are case insensitive.
 Arguments to them are not.

 All commands excluding !SetToxChannel **must** be executed from the log channel.

+# Blacklist System
+Detox also features a blacklist system that uses regular expressions with the global and case-insensitive flags enabled.
+First the blacklist is checked then profanity is checked.

+If a regular expression has a match on the message then the message is deleted and no warning or log is sent to the tox channel or user.

+The profanity filter is run against the message after the blacklist check is complete.

+It is important to note that exempt channels and exempt roles are still considered by the blacklist checker so if someone has a role that is exempt they are also exempt from triggering the blacklist checker.

+Blacklist channels are the list of channels that are monitored for blacklisted messages.
+By default a channel does not get checked against the blacklist.

 ---